How many eggs are there in a follicle?

 How fast do egg follicles grow?

 Follicles develop for several months before they are ready to release the egg.
 There will be follicles in different stages of growth in the ovaries at any given time.
-Within a woman’s lifespan, many follicles will begin to grow, but most of them will not reach full maturity and will degenerate and die in a process called atresia.
+Within a woman’s lifespan, many follicles will begin to grow, but most of them will not reach full maturity and will degenerate and disappear in a process called atresia.

 Follicle size for ovulation